oogles/djem/docs/topics/models.rst

             def test_something(self):
                 # ...

-An additional caveat is that there may not always be a known user when a change is being made to a ``CommonInfoMixin`` record, e.g. during a system-triggered background process.
+An additional caveat is that there may not always be a known user when a change is being made to a ``Auditable`` record, e.g. during a system-triggered background process.
 Situations such as these may be solved by setting :setting:`DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE` as described above, and taking responsibility for keeping ``user_modified`` up to date when necessary, or by creating a "system" user that can be passed in during these operations.

-.. _commoninfomixin-ownership-checking:
+.. _auditable-ownership-checking:

 Ownership checking
 ------------------

-:class:`CommonInfoMixin` also adds support for *ownership checking*.
-The :meth:`~CommonInfoMixin.owned_by` method can be called on an model instance to check if the instance is owned by the given user.
+:class:`Auditable` also adds support for *ownership checking*.
+The :meth:`~Auditable.owned_by` method can be called on an model instance to check if the instance is owned by the given user.
 The user can be provided either as a ``User`` instance or as the primary key of a ``User`` record.

 .. code-block:: python